MasterJ93/ATProtoKit/README.md

 You can also use this project for any programs you make using Swift and running on **Docker**.

 > [!WARNING]
 > As of right now, Windows support is theoretically possible, but not has not been tested to work.
-For other platforms (such as Android), this is also not tested, but should be theoretically possible.
 While it’s not a goal to make it fully compatible, contributions and feedback on the matter are welcomed.
+>
+> Support for WebAssembly and Android are currently not supported, but will be soon.

 ## Submitting Contributions and Feedback